Mpesu (Securidaca longipedunculata)

 Mpesu Capsules For Sale

 Mpesu bark and roots have been taken orally in capsule and powdered form or just as infusions for curing chest ailments, inflammation, headache, abortion, ritual suicide, and tuberculosis, infertility issues, autoimmune diseases, as well as gout.

 Tooth-ache may be alleviated from chewing Mpesu roots.
 Mixed roots of this violet shrub along with dwarf custard apple are traditionally utilized as a treatment for gonorrhea.
-Mpesu powdered roots or timber scrapings are usually used to deal with a headache by massaging them onto the eyebrow, whereas infusions from the Mpesu roots have been utilized to clean tropical sores.
+Mpesu powdered roots or timber scrapings are usually used to deal with a headache by massaging them onto the eyebrow.
+In contrast, infusions from the Mpesu roots have been utilized to clean tropical sores.